Organizing hospitality festivities

 Description

 You can organize a festivity in your (catering) business, such as a performance by a band.
 This is allowed a few times a year.
-You may then make more noise than is normally allowed.
+You may make more noise than is normally allowed.

 • you may hold a maximum of twelve incidental festivities per establishment per calendar year